SerbanL/Boris2/README.md

 # OS

 Currently only Windows 7 and Windows 10 supported.
-Porting to Linux is planned (there are a number of Windows-specific functions which need to be replaced; graphics code will need to be rewritten in SFML, but for now GRAPHICS 0 compilation flag can be set, enabling only a basic text console but otherwise with full functionality)
+Porting to Linux is planned (there are a number of Windows-specific functions which need to be replaced but not too difficult; graphics code will need to be rewritten in SFML, but for now GRAPHICS 0 compilation flag can be set, enabling only a basic text console but otherwise with full functionality; other than this the rest of the code should port without problems - in theory!).

 # Contributions